-This Tuesday, Justice Sherry Klein Heitler of the New York Supreme Court brought back the option for plaintiffs to sue for punitive damages in New York City asbestos lawsuits after a motion was made to be remove previous deferral requirements under the NYCAL Case Management Order (CMO).
+This Tuesday, Justice Sherry Klein Heitler of the New York Supreme Court brought back the option for plaintiffs to sue for punitive damages in New York City asbestos lawsuits after a motion was made to remove previous deferral requirements under the NYCAL Case Management Order (CMO).

 “What I cannot ignore is the fact that victims of asbestos exposure are permitted to apply for punitive damages in every New York state court except this one.
 I for one cannot justify a situation in which an asbestos plaintiff is permitted to apply for punitive damages in Buffalo but not this court.
 This raises serious constitutional equal protection concerns which should not be overlooked,” Heitler wrote.

-However, even though she said both sides were presented well during a recent discussion regarding the matter, Heitler proceeded to allow punitive damages to be reinstated on a case-by-case-basis.
+However, even though she said both sides were presented well during a recent discussion regarding the matter, Heitler proceeded to allow punitive damages to be reinstated on a case-by-case basis.
 Heitler made sure to point out though, that she expects plaintiffs to act ethically when pursuing punitive damages.

 Although punitive damages are awarded by compensation, it’s important to note that these types of damages are not the same as compensatory damages.
-Whereas punitive damages allow victims to be compensated for the reckless actions of others, compensatory damages covers compensation for lost wages, medical bills, property damage, pain, suffering, funeral expenses (if applicable), disability, and disfigurement.
+Whereas punitive damages allow victims to be compensated for the reckless actions of others, compensatory damages cover compensation for lost wages, medical bills, property damage, pain, suffering, funeral expenses (if applicable), disability, and disfigurement.

-Since punitive damages are state-specific, it’s important to retain the services of an experienced mesothelioma lawyer in order to fully understand what you may be entitled to.
+Since punitive damages are state-specific, retain the services of an experienced mesothelioma lawyer in order to fully understand what you may be entitled to.
 To get started, contact our leading mesothelioma law firm today for a free, no-obligation legal consultation.